MSc(Eng) Data Communications

 About the course

 Study the dynamic field of efficient information transfer around the globe.
-We teach this course jointly with the Department of Computer Science so you get up-to-date knowledge and understanding, and individual support for an industry-relevant research project.
+We teach this course jointly with the Department of Computer Science so you get up-to-date knowledge and understanding.

 - Network and Inter-Network Architectures